treetrnk/blog/_posts/2016-06-16-gmless-goblin-one-shot.md

 of site.
 We looked around for her and saw nothing until Oggleward created a magical light to illuminate the room.
 As soon has he did, Fuzzy jumped off of the ledge she was hiding on and attacked.
 Oggleward ran and threw up a giant illusionary goblin head to scare her, while Kyle and Stabby went to town creating advantages.
-When enough invokes we stacked up, Kyle went in for a devistating final blow with his axe.
+When enough invokes were stacked up, Kyle went in for a devistating final blow with his axe.
 Fuzzy was statted very low because I didn't have NPC creation down at that point, so it was a pretty quick fight.